TUT-ASI/leon3-grlib-gpl-mirror/designs/leon3-xilinx-kc705/README.txt

 Note: You must have both Vivado 2013.3 and Xilinx ISE 14.7 in your path for the make targets to work.

+Note: Issues on the Ethernet interface have been observed when using the GRETH 10/100 Mbit MAC with this design.

 Simulation and synthesis
 ------------------------